My Story

 Every life story is held within the body.

-I also longed for a ‘normal’ diet reminiscent of my childhood, but when I returned to my old eating habits, my health deteriorated and I felt awful again.
+A clue was that during this time as a model, despite a slightly reduced calorie intake, I had more energy.
+I felt happier, my memory was sharper, was I quicker to think, more creative, clearer-minded and needed less sleep.
+I never felt better.
+However, after almost a decade of modelling I spontaneously left New York to spend time in nature with old friends and when I returned to my old eating habits, my health deteriorated and I felt awful again.
 I had almost forgotten the low moods, lethargy and need for more sleep.
 My mind felt clouded and my body heavy.
 It became clear that how I felt was directly influenced by my diet.
 I realised that I had been consuming the wrong fuel for my body, akin to filling an unleaded car with diesel.
 I discovered through research, trial and error, that a primative diet of protein and low in carbs gave me the best quality of life and has been my diet now for over 2 decades.

 I realised I was feeding my body the wrong fuel.